CLTAD/mahara-spacer/README.md

 ## Requirements
 ---
-Should work with most versions of Mahara - test on 1.4, 1.5, 1.6
+Should work with most versions of Mahara - tested on 1.4, 1.5, 1.6